Focus on your grades and continue to develop your skills and co-curricular interests.

 - Save your best work in academic courses and the arts for your portfolio.

-- Continue to research career options and consider possible college majors that will help you achieve your career goals.
+- Using College Search continue to research career options and consider possible college majors that will help you achieve your career goals.

-- Plan now for wise use of your summer.
-Consider taking a summer course or participating in a special program (e.g., for prospective engineers or journalists or for those interested in theatre or music) at a local college or community college.
+- Consider taking a summer course or participating in a special program (e.g., for prospective engineers or journalists or for those interested in theatre or music) at a local college or community college.
 Enroll in an academic summer program.
 Consider working or volunteering.